About Laura Vogel, LCSW

 From the outside, your life may look like it’s working.
 But inside, you feel constant pressure: overthinking, pushing, analyzing, trying to get it right, and never quite being able to settle.

-In our work together, we look underneath what’s happening on the surface, rather than trying to override the pressure and the behaviors you want to change.
-I can help you to not only understand how these behaviors formed (you might have done all that work on your own!), but what they’re trying to do for you, which allows for things to shift over time.
-This creates lasting change instead of more effort, just another thing to put on your to-do list.
+In our work together, we look underneath what is happening on the surface instead of trying to override the pressure and the patterns you want to change.
+I can help you understand how these patterns formed and what they have been trying to do for you, which allows things to shift over time.
+This creates change that feels less like effort and more like something actually starting to loosen.

-Many of my clients are surprised by how much changes when they stop trying so hard to change.
-And I love to see that happen every time.
+Many of my clients are surprised by how much shifts when they stop trying so hard to change.
+I never stop finding that meaningful to witness.

 Why I See Anxiety Differently